© Copyright 2019, R. Fleischer

 (1) I wore the helmet in a convertible sports car, the top down (yes, I really did this!).
-I studied the looks, distances, time of recognition as best I could of other drivers (in two instances, oncoming bikers!).
+With some help I studied the looks, distances, time of recognition as best I could of other drivers (in two instances, oncoming bikers!).

 (2) Sitting or standing alongside and/or approximately 50 feet from the side of a road, at night, no street lights, just myself, wearing that helmet and also tested with a white helmet, with no vehicle near me.
 I did each test multiple times, and while all tests included the roadside and 50 foot tests, I also did some by slightly hiding myself in a modest way, and tested angularly too.
 This was a fun day and evening of testing!
 What made it take up a lot of time was that, to obtain good data, I did NOT tell my own testing people exactly where I was going to be, what I was going to be wearing, etc. Of course, my own testing people were hardly the only folks I tested against.

 (3) I also did a few of the tests with waving a rather small flashlight, and another set using waving a 1-1/2" wide and 4" long same of my reflective materials, glued to a piece of cardboard.